Kimaiyoo/test/README.md

 ### User Authentication and Authorization:

-        Implement user authentication on the backend.
+        Implement user authentication on the backend .
         Create API endpoints for user login and registration.
         Use sessions or cookies to manage user sessions securely.